KohaILS/koha-manual-zh-cn/source/administration.rst

    nonetheless

--  If you add default values for indicators here these will be pre-filled to save time when cataloguing but can still be edited if required
+-  If you add default values for indicators here these will be pre-filled to save time when cataloging but can still be edited if required

 -  'Authorized value' is where you define an :ref:`authorized value
    <authorized-values-label>` pull down list for your catalogers